PacktPublishing/Node-Cookbook-3rd-Ed/02-Writing-Modules/content.md

 ## Introduction

 In idiomatic Node, the module is the fundamental unit of logic.
-Applications or systems should consist of many generic modules composed together while domain specific logic ties modules together at the application level.
+Any typical application or system consists of generic code and application code.
+As a best practice, generic shareable code should be held in discrete modules, which can be composed together at the application level, with minimal amounts of domain specific logic.
 In this chapter we'll learn how Node's module system works, how to create modules for various scenarios and how we can reuse and share our code.

-## Scaffolding a Module
+## Scaffolding a module

+Let's begin our exploration by setting up a typical file and directory structure for a Node module.
+At the same time we'll be learning how automatically generate a `package.json` file (we refer to this throughout the book as "initializing a folder as a package") and to configure `npm` (Node's package managing tool) with some defaults which can then be used as part of package generation process.

+In this recipe, we'll create the initial scaffolding for a full Node module.

 ### Getting ready

 > #### Installing Node ![](../tip.png)
->
 > If we don't already have Node installed, we can go to <https://nodejs.org> to pick up the latest version for our operating system.

 If Node is on our system, then so is the `npm` executable.